MariusWasp/FourCats/README.md

 # FourCats
-A libGDX game about four happy cats, mice and birds of prey
+A libGDX game about four happy cats hunting mice in the garden.
+It taught me the very basics of libGDX, and may serve as helpful example to other libGDX beginners.